The Castle History.

 Madrid with the National Archaeological Museum

 The group, including ArchaeoSpain staff, will be staying at Posada de Zorita Hotel, just five-minute walk down from the castle.
-The students will be sharing double rooms with bathroom and air conditioning.
+The students will be sharing double-triple rooms with bathroom and air conditioning.

-Meals will be done at the restaurant, where we are fortunate to have one of the best cooks in the region, who works hard to make us feel like at home wile enjoyong a wide diversity of spanish traditional dishes.
+Meals, with a fixed menu, will be provided at the Posada where we are fortunate to have one of the best cooks in the region, who works hard to make us feel like at home wile enjoyong a wide diversity of spanish traditional dishes.

 dates & fees